Fraunhofer-AISEC/c_OSCORE/README.md

 The ipsp and coap_server samples of zephyr are combined to set up CoAP over 6lowpan over Bluetooth.
 On top of that OSCORE is implemented.

+To see an example setup including how to set it up, take a look at [Example-Setup.md](Example-Setup.md)

 Developed and tested with zephyr commit [3712fd34154f0db06085135e4bbfed4b63c34d85](https://github.com/zephyrproject-rtos/zephyr/commit/3712fd34154f0db06085135e4bbfed4b63c34d85).